 What cars?

-EV carshare programs reduce the costs of building, provide good alternatives to private car ownership, and contribute to a more sustainable lifestyle.
-Not having to provide storage for private vehicles was a significant cost saving in the build of the Commons.
-Including basement carparking in residential developments adds over $50,000 per car space to the cost of a build, which is passed on to the purchasers of the units.
+Carshare programs reduce the costs of building homes.
+There was a significant cost saving in the building of The Commons due to not having to provide storage for a large number of private vehicles.
+Including basement carparking in residential developments adds over $50,000 per car space to the cost of a build - this of course is passed on to the purchasers of the units.

 What cars?